ecadlabs/taquito/README.md

 ## What is Taquito?

 Taquito is a fast and lightweight [TypeScript](https://www.typescriptlang.org/) library to accelerate DApp development on the [Tezos](https://tezos.com/developers) blockchain.
 With it, you can easily interact with Smart Contracts deployed to Tezos.
-It is distributed as a suite of GPG-signed `npm` packages, to reduce bloat and improve application startup times.
+It is distributed as a suite of individual `npm` packages, to reduce bloat and improve application startup times.

 ## What about Smart Contract Development?

-Are you are a current, or aspiring, "full-stack" blockchain developer?
-Be sure to check out Taquito's sister project [Taqueria](https://taqueria.io), which provides *rich support* for Smart Contract development on Tezos.
+If you are a current or aspiring "full-stack" blockchain developer, be sure to check out Taquito's sister project [Taqueria](https://taqueria.io).
+Taqueria is a Developer Tool Suite with *rich support* for Smart Contract development and orchestration on Tezos, and fully compliments Taquito.

 ## What is Included in Taquito?

-Taquito is primarily targeted at Front-End Web3 developers, so it comes with batteries included, such as a suite of [React Components](https://www.npmjs.com/package/@taquito/react-components), an extensible framework, and many helpful utilities.
-It can be used in *several* execution contexts, including Node.js, Deno, and Electron, to name a few, and has minimal dependencies.
+Taquito is primarily targeted at Front-End Web3 developers, so it comes with batteries included, such as a [React Template Project](https://github.com/ecadlabs/taquito-react-template), an extensible framework, and many helpful utilities.
+It can be used in *many* execution contexts, including Serverless, Node.js, Deno, and Electron (to name a few) and has minimal dependencies.

 ## Who uses Taquito?

 Taquito is used by **over 80% of DApps** in the Tezos ecosystem.
-It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://bestpractices.coreinfrastructure.org/en/projects/3204#quality) against current versions of Tezos (both Mainnet *and* Testnet).
+It is easy to use, [proven secure](https://bestpractices.coreinfrastructure.org/en/projects/3204#security) and [tested continuously](https://github.com/ecadlabs/taquito/actions/workflows/main.yml) against current versions of Tezos (both Mainnet *and* Testnets).

 ## Why should I use Taquito?